 Q: Do I really get to keep 100% royalties from my book?

 A: Yes!
 When you publish with us, you keep 100% of your book's earnings forever.
 We make no residual income from your book.

 Q: Do I get to keep the copyright to my book?

 A: Yes!
 When you publish with us, you keep your book's full copyright forever.

 Q: What types of books do you publish?

-A: We publish only non-fiction, fiction, and children's books.
-We do not publish erotica, cookbooks or coloring books.
+A: We publish only non-fiction and fiction.
+We do not publish erotica, cookbooks, children's books, coloring books, photo books.

 Q: How long will it take to publish my book?

 A: It takes up to 3 months to produce your book once you submit your manuscript.
 When ordering from Amazon KDP, it can take up to 3 weeks to get a bulk book order delivered.